josa42/coc-go/README.md

 ## Install

-In your vim/neovim, run command:
+In your vim/neovim, run this command:

 ```
 :CocInstall coc-go